andywar65/django-cad-inspector/README.md

 You can create `Entities` navigating to `http://127.0.0.1:8000/admin/cadinspector/entity/add/`: enter a Title and Description, then upload an `*.obj file`.
 If provided, the associated `*.mtl file` and eventual images.
 Check the `Switch` field if your object was created in CAD: A-Frame coordinate system is rotated with respect to CAD coordinate system.
 Alternatively you can upload a `*.gltf file`, which is the recommended format in A-Frame.
 If uploaded, all other formats will be ignored.
 ### Add Entities to Scenes
 In `http://127.0.0.1:8000/admin/cadinspector/scene/` choose a Scene to update.
-Add a `Staged entitiy`, select one of the `Entities` you created previously, adjust `color`, `position`, `rotation` and `scale`.
+Add a `Staged entity`, select one of the `Entities` you created previously, adjust `color`, `position`, `rotation` and `scale`.
 Stage as many entities you want (even multiple specimens of the same entity), then update the Scene.
+## Entity utilities
+Navigating to `http://127.0.0.1:8000/admin/cadinspector/entity/` shows list of existing `Entities`.
+Two admin actions are implemented to manage them:
+### Check file names
+Uploading `*.mtl file` and images in Django may change their filename, i.e. to avoid duplicate filenames.
+This can lead `*.obj files` and `*.mtl files` to miss their assets (filenames are hardcoded within these files).
+Select corrupted `Entities` and run the routine: hardcoded filenames will be rewritten to match actual uploaded filenames.
+### Delete unstaged entities
+As seen before, deleting a `Staging` does not delete the corresponding `Entity`, which can be staged in multiple `Scenes`.
+Select all `Entities` and run this routine if you want to get rid of unstaged ones.
-### A-Frame Visual Inspector
+## A-Frame Visual Inspector
 Once in the A-Frame window, if you press `Ctrl + Alt + i` you will open the [A-Frame Visual Inspector](https://aframe.io/docs/1.6.0/introduction/visual-inspector-and-dev-tools.html).
 It's possible to modify objects in the Inspector, save a `*.gltf file` from the whole scene, and then add it to an `Entity`.
 ## Next steps
-Create entities with lights to scenes, add shadows and some physics.
+Create entities with lights, add shadows and some physics.
 ## Tests
 Testing is done with unittest.
 At the moment coverage is 97%.
 Tested for Django 4.2 against Python 3.9, 3.10, 3.11, 3.12 versions and for Django 5.1 against Python 3.10, 3.11, 3.12 versions (3.13 on Windows).